binaryphile/binaryphile.github.io/_posts/2018-08-25-approach-bash-like-a-developer-part-17-command-processing.md

     matching directory and filenames, also known as *globbing* - e.g. expand *echo ./\** to:

-{% highlight bash %}
         echo ./file1.txt ./file2.txt
-{% endhighlight %}

--   *[quote removal]* - remove any of the types of quotation marks, as well as backslashes (which are not the result of an expansion)
+-   *[quote removal]* - remove any of the types of quotation marks, as well as any backslashes which are not the result of an expansion.

 -   *[command resolution]* - for each resulting statement, determine whether the command to be run exists, in order, as a: